 Does the height have an influence on the weight of a person?

 Example: Multiple Linear Regression

 Do the height and gender have have an influence on the weight of a person?

 - Dependent variable

 Simple Linear Regression

 The goal of a simple linear regression is to predict the value of a dependent variable based on an independent variable.
 The greater the linear relationship between the independent variable and the dependent variable, the more accurate is the prediction.
 This goes along with the fact that the greater the proportion of the dependent variable's variance that can be explained by the independent variable is, the more accurate is the prediction.
 Visually, the relationship between the variables can be shown in a scatter plot.
 The greater the linear relationship between the dependent and independent variables, the more the data points lie on a straight line.

-The task of simple linear regression is now to exactly determine this straight line which best describes the linear relationship between the dependent and independent variable.
+The task of simple linear regression is to exactly determine the straight line which best describes the linear relationship between the dependent and independent variable.
 In linear regression analysis, a straight line is drawn in the scatter plot.
 To determine this straight line, linear regression uses the method of least squares.